Dharmendra4556/Image_Classification_with_Tensorflow/README.md

 ## Files

-- `app.py`: The main script for running the Streamlit app.
+- `Fashion_Streamlit.py`: The main script for running the Streamlit app.
 - `my_model_weights.h5`: The pre-trained model weights (ensure this file is present before running the app).

 ## Acknowledgements

 This project uses the Fashion MNIST dataset from [TensorFlow datasets](https://www.tensorflow.org/datasets/catalog/fashion_mnist).

+## Contact

+For more information, visit my [LinkedIn profile](https://www.linkedin.com/in/dharmendra-behara-230388239/).